ejgallego/coq-lsp/CONTRIBUTING.md

 itself take care of building it (preferred setup), or you can build it manually.

 #### Let VS Code handle building the project
-There is nothing to be done, VS Code will build the project automatically.
-You can skip to launching the extension.
+There is nothing to be done, VS Code will build the project automatically when launching the extension.
+You can skip to [launching the extension](#launch-the-extension).

 #### Manual build
-1. Move to the editor folder
+1. Navigate to the editor folder
     ```sh
     cd editor/code
     ```